 Rod Givens at The Ward Center for Contemporary Art

-August Friday for the Arts!
-Features Great New Displays of Art, the Petersburg Malt Down, Twelve Music Venues—and Exciting New Venues
+September Friday for the Arts!
+Features Great New Displays of Art, Jazz under the Stars, Fourteen Music Venues—and Exciting New Venues

-The August 12, 2016 Friday for the Arts! brings us still another wave of new venues, as well as music, art, entertainment, fun activities, food, refreshments, spirit, and spirits.
-There will be music in at least twelve performing arts venues, and there will be great exhibits at Walton Gallery, The Ward Center for Contemporary Art, the Library, Old Towne Studio 7, the Bistro at Market and Grove, and the Petersburg Area Art League.
+The September 9, 2016 Friday for the Arts! brings us still another wave of new venues, as well as music, art, entertainment, fun activities, food, refreshments, spirit, and spirits.
+There will be music in at least fourteen performing arts venues, and there will be great exhibits at Walton Gallery, The Ward Center for Contemporary Art, Old Towne Studio 7, the Chesterfield Gallery, the Bistro at Market and Grove, and the Petersburg Area Art League.

-Walton Gallery is opening a great new exhibit entitled Deep Thoughts, featuring work by Alvin Burts, Cianne Fragione, Mark Pehanich, and Clifton Singleton.
-The Library will feature an exhibit of mermaid paintings by Joey Northrop.
+Walton Gallery continues a great new exhibit entitled Deep Thoughts, featuring work by Alvin Burts, Cianne Fragione, Mark Pehanich, and Clifton Singleton.
+The Chesterfield Gallery will feature an exhibit of new work by Joey Northrop.
 The Ward continues an important new installation by Rosamond Casey of Charlottesville, entitled Men in Suits: A Day on the Hill, as well as no fewer than ten other gallery exhibits, including work by Carol Meese, Bonnie Koenig (with new work installed), Bobby English, Jr.,, Mary Montague Sikes, James Timberlake, Clifton Dickens, Dolly Holmes, Mark Pehanich, Risegun Bennett-Olomidun, Aimee Joyaux, and Terry Ammons, as well as at least twenty-five resident studio artists.
-The Art League will be opening two exhibits: Artistic Endeavor, featuring work by the fifty member artists of the Side Street Gallery, and photography by Raymond Denson.
+The Art League will be opening a major exhibit: Richard Bland College of William & Mary: Create Your Own Journey, featuring work by sixteen artist-members of the Richard Bland community.
 In addition, exhibits of work by Joey Northrop will be on display at Andrade’s.
-Valerie Daniels will be exhibiting work at the Glenna Jean Factory Outlet.
+An artist to be announced will be exhibiting work at the Glenna Jean Factory Outlet.
 An exhibit of new work by Erin Copeland will continue at The Bistro.
 A retrospective exhibit of work by Ken Graves will be shown at Abigail’s Antiques.
-Exhibits will be on display at the new Old Towne Studio 7, including work by Denise Shriver Tipton, Chuck Koutnik, and Lisa Mistry.
-And a new public art exhibit by Chris Milk Hulbert will be on display at Saucy’s Sit-Down.
+Exhibits will be on display at the new Old Towne Studio 7, including work by Denise Shriver Tipton, Jarred Barr, Chris Jiggers, and Lisa Mistry.

 Many Thanks to Dolly Holmes